Narrative Systems • Worldbuilding Structure • Visual-Narrative Direction

 The Revealed Cosmos Studio helps story-driven games, RPG/VN projects, cinematic IP, writers, and serious creators shape lore notes, factions, quests, characters, visuals, tone direction, and pitch ideas into clearer story-world structure, documentation, and creative direction.

-Useful when a project has strong ideas, but the material is hard to organize, explain, revise, pitch, or build from.
+Useful when a project has strong ideas, but the material is hard to organize, explain, revise, pitch, or develop further.

 World logicRules, factions, history, pressure, and setting logic become easier to explain and use.